 Defending Yourself Against Charges of Threatening or Intimidation in Arizona

-There are many different types of defenses that can be very successfully used to defend you or your loved on in the courtroom when it comes to charges such as these that range from very serious to a simple act of petty revenge on the part of the person who stated to the authorities that you made such threats or intimidated them.
+Many different types of defenses can be successfully used to defend you or your loved one in the courtroom when it comes to charges such as these that range from very serious to simple acts of petty revenge on the part of the person who stated to the authorities that you made such threats or intimidated them.
 It is often the case that the alleged threat was a joke taken out of context, or in some instances, there is no actual proof that any threats were ever even made.

-At the Law Office of Daniel Hutto, our criminal defense attorneys know how to build a winning defense around charges of threatening or intimidation, including using a provocation defense, a defense that suggests you were acting in self-defense and simply responding to another’s use of threatening or intimidation language first, and so many others.
+At the Law Office of Daniel Hutto, we know how to build a winning defense around charges of intimidation and threats, including using your 1st Amendment rights defense, a defense that suggests you were acting in self-defense, and so many others.
 To get a better understanding of your case and how the Law Office of Daniel Hutto can aggressively represent you in court to ensure the absolute best outcome for your case, give us a call today to get started with your completely free legal consultation.
 Dial 602.536.7878 today.